-a.
-The structure is located on a parcel of land greater than 15,000 square feet in size and located in a zone designation that allows such facilities, and both of those factors were true when the structure was built;

-b.
-The structure was constructed prior to January 1, 2001 and after the effective date of the Coastal Act (January 1, 1977), and documentation is provided to substantiate that fact;

-c.
-The structure was constructed without a valid CDP;
+- a.
+The structure is located on a parcel of land greater than 15,000 square feet in size and located in a zone designation that allows such facilities, and both of those factors were true when the structure was built: - b.
+The structure was constructed prior to January 1, 2001 and after the effective date of the Coastal Act (January 1, 1977), and documentation is provided to substantiate that fact; - c.
+The structure was constructed without a valid CDP; - d.

-d.
 The structure is not subject to a Coastal Commission granted CDP that authorized the structure after-the-fact, or required removal, re-design, or re-siting of the facility.
-This includes Coastal Commission granted CDPs where the horse facility was authorized as part of a larger development that included other structures or development on the property;

-e.
-The structure is not in violation of the terms of a CDP issued by the Coastal Commission or a deed restriction or easement required by a CDP issued prior to certification of the LCP; and f.
-The structure is not the subject of an Open Coastal Commission Violation Case that has been elevated to the Coastal Commission Headquarters Enforcement Unit for enforcement proceedings, as may be determined by the Executive Director.

-5. Application Submittal Requirements.
-In order for an existing structure that is eligible for this Special Compliance Program and not the subject of an Open Coastal Commission Violation Case to remain immune from enforcement beyond the initial two-year window, an application for a minor CDP to bring the structure into compliance with the substantive provisions of the LCP to the extent possible must be filed, with all materials necessary for the County to determine the application is complete, within the two-year period beginning as of the date of effective certification of this LCP.
+This includes Coastal Commission granted CDPs where the horse facility was authorized as part of a larger development that included other structures or development on the property; - e.
+The structure is not in violation of the terms of a CDP issued by the Coastal Commission or a deed restriction or easement required by a CDP issued prior to certification of the LCP; and - f.
+The structure is not the subject of an Open Coastal the initial two-year window, an application for a minor CDP to bring the structure into compliance with the substantive provisions of the LCP to the extent possible must be filed, with all materials necessary for the County to determine the application is complete, within the two-year period beginning as of the date of effective certification of this LCP.
 The Director may grant an additional 12 months to provide the materials necessary to complete an application for good cause, such as to accommodate required seasonal biological surveys.
-If an application is filed as complete by the deadlines established in this paragraph, the eligible structure remains immune from enforcement until the permit is issued as long as the applicant continues to proceed through the permitting process consistent with the schedule listed in subsections 7 or 8 of this subsection Y, as applicable, in good faith, including by not withdrawing the application.
+If an application is filed as complete by the deadlines established in this paragraph, the eligible structure remains immune from enforcement until the permit is issued as long as the applicant continues to proceed through the permitting process consistent with the schedule listed in subsections 7 or 8 of this subsection Y, as applicable, in good faith, including by not withdrawing the application or otherwise impeding in any way the permitting agency's action on the application.